-In restaurants, you should usually not tip more than 10%.
-You do not need to tip taxi drivers.
-However, it is customary for each guest to give the travel guide USD 5 and the bus driver USD 3 per day.
+Tips are usually included in the bill at restaurants and bars.
+But if not, they should not exceed 10% of the bill.
+You don’t need to tip taxi drivers.
+On tours, it is customary for each guest to give the guide around 5 USD and the driver around USD 3 per day.

 The international dialling code for Brazil is +55.
 It can be expensive to call home to Europe from Brazil.
 Ask your own mobile service provider about coverage and call charges.
-There are Internet cafés in most large towns and cities.
-WiFi access is free at some hotels, but you will have to pay for it at others.
+Wi-Fi is available at most hotels.

 Today, there are only electronic airline tickets (e-tickets), so you do not receive a physical ticket for use at the airport check-in.
 When you check in at the airport, you use your passport and a booking reference.
 The booking reference is on your itinerary.